 Post-Installation Tasks for Service Provider Foundation

-As a hoster administrator, there are a few key tasks that you need to perform after you install Service Provider Foundation.
+As the administrator for a hosting provider, there are a few key tasks that you need to perform after you install Service Provider Foundation.
 You need to populate the Service Provider Foundation database sufficiently to start managing tenants.
 There are three ways to get started:

-If you installed Service Provider Foundation to use with the Service Management Portal and API, you can register the Service Provider Foundation web service endpoint and start provisioning virtual machine clouds and create plans for tenants.
-For more information, see the "Provision Virtual Machine Clouds" section of Provision Services in the Installation Guide for Service Management Portal and API.
+If you installed Service Provider Foundation to use with Windows Azure Pack for Windows Server, you can register the Service Provider Foundation web service endpoint and start provisioning virtual machine clouds and create plans for tenants.
+For more information, see Register the Service Provider Foundation Endpoint for Virtual Machine Clouds.

 If you installed Service Provider Foundation to use with App Controller, you can connect to hosting provider.
 For more information, see How to Connect to a Hosting Provider in System Center 2012 SP1.